 Call me eclectic

 I am the author of five books, including a memoir to be published in 2023 by Guernica Editions of Ontario, Canada.
 I’ve written for more than 50 publications (e.g. The Globe and Mail, The Greater Vancouver Book, The Vancouver Sun, The Georgia Straight) and have co-authored Vancouver’s Glory Years, published by Whitecap Books in Vancouver.
 (For more details on my writing experience and to view published samples, see Writing.)

 Gracie’s Got a Secret is my first children’s book, a fantasy picture book, published by MW Books.
 Here’s Gracie, by illustrator Lillian Lai:

 Teaching: the art of inspiration

 I love to inspire others to write in many genres and to encourage them to explore themselves more deeply through writing.
-I teach writing courses in Continuing Education at Capilano University in Sechelt and at private venues.
-I taught creative writing to adults with mental illness for five years through Vancouver Coastal Health Authority, also in Sechelt.
+I teach an online creative nonfiction writing course at University of King’s College in Halifax, BC.
+I have taught travel writing in Continuing Education at Capilano University in Sechelt and other writing courses at private venues.
+For more than a decade, I have taught screenwriting and writing short documentaries at Powell River Digital Film School.
+Over five years, I taught creative writing to adults with mental illness through Vancouver Coastal Health Authority, also in Sechelt.
 Teaching gives me great satisfaction; there is always more to learn from my students.

 I have taught professional writing full-time at Selkirk College in Castlegar, BC and Introduction to Journalism at the Kootenay School of Writing in Vancouver.
 A favorite focus is inspiring students to use writing as a tool in personal transformation.
 I have offered the latter type of courses through the Vancouver School Board, Simon Fraser University at Harbour Centre, and in private workshops.
 The works of Natalie Goldberg (Wild Mind) and Deena Metzger (Writing for Your Life) have provided much rich material for my curriculum.
 (See Teaching for more details.)